Understanding monkeypox symptoms: Causes and treatment

 Monkeypox Prevention

-Monkeypox can spread from person to person, so it is considered contagious.
-However, the following tactics can help you avoid contracting the virus:
+Mpox can spread from person to person before you develop symptoms, so it is considered contagious.
+However, the following monkeypox prevention measures can help you avoid contracting the virus:

 • Reduce your skin-to-skin contact with others, taking special care not to touch anyone with pox-like lesions.